ThaneOfKovdor/flaggotry-equestria/README.md

 # flaggotry-equestria
-Flags for the Equestria at War mod
+Flags I made for Equestria at War mod
+The assets are free for editing and using for your projects.
+However, some of the graphics are not originally mine, so be careful using them!

-Abyssinia.svg: Abyssinia flags rework, all with the same patterns
+Abyssinia.svg: Abyssinia flags rework

 Buffalo.svg: Buffalo CHN protectorate

 CamelTribes.svg: Free Camel Tribes and Boltria

+Chital.svg: Proporsals for Chital and its breakaway states

-Colthage.svg: Colthage, Coltiva and Neighmidia
+Colthage.svg: Colthage, Coltiva and Neighmidia (the armored zebra graphic is not mine)

 Emirates.svg: The Four Emirs flag

-Greneclyf.svg: Communist Greneclyf and Barbrook proporsals
+Greneclyf.svg: Communist Greneclyf and Farbrook rejected proporsals

 Karthinia.svg: collaborative work with Rokim21 for Neutral Karthinia

-Kiria.svg: Supremacist Kiria proporsals

 Khamre.svg: my reworks of Mageytash's flags for Khamre and Nguanam

+Kiria.svg: Supremacist Kiria proporsals (the nirik graphic is not mine)

+Les Meridiennes.svg: proporsals for the Aquilean colony

-Longsword.svg: rejected flag for the Communist Longsword.
+Longsword.svg: rejected flag for the Communist Longsword

 Maregypt.svg: Nationalist Maregypt proporsals

-Olenia-Changelingia.svg: Communist flags of Olenia, Changelingia and their Union; Chital flags
+Maretonia.svg: The ugly Maretonia and Aestlonia flags

 Tobuck.svg: Tobuck and Zarantia flags